ADHD Support For the Bay Area & Silicon Valley

-Q: Is there a support group in my neighborhood?
+Q: Is there a CHADD support group near me?

-A: We have meetings in Antioch, Aptos, Corte Madera, Dublin, Fremont, El Dorado Hills, Greenbrae, Manteca, Oakland, Palo Alto, Petaluma, Sacramento, San Francisco, Santa Rosa, Tiburon, and Walnut Creek.
-So whether you’re in San Francisco, The North Bay, East Bay, The Peninsula, Sacramento, or the Santa Cruz area, there’s probably a meeting near you.
+A: We have support group meetings throughout Northern California in San Francisco, The North Bay, East Bay, The Peninsula, Sacramento, and the Santa Cruz area.
 Find a local CHADD support group near you.
-AND, if don’t see a group in your area and you are interested in starting a group, we are always looking for dedicated, hard-working volunteers.
-Contact our Chapter to see how you can get involved.
+AND, if you don’t see a group in your area and are interested in starting one, contact our Chapter.